rjl77/pond-monitoring/ip-camera/README.md

 - **Purpose:**
   Monitors network traffic on a specified port (default: 2525) for incoming SYN packets.
 When a packet from a known device (by MAC address) is detected, it triggers the corresponding Hubitat API endpoint via `curl`.

-  This method is used to activate a Hubitat device, in my case a Virtual Motion Sensor.
+  This method is used to activate a Hubitat device, in my case one or more Virtual Motion Sensors.

   Run this script as a service.